ImpishDeathTech/IDT-BrainFuck/README.md

         bf -h

 ### REPL Commands:
+There are a small set of special commands you can use in the REPL environment.
+They are as follows:

     $ : Execute code (for command eval mode)
         - This mode allows you to write out several